 COSD closely works with employers to identify innovative methods of recruiting and hiring college graduates with disabilities, including creation of internship opportunities or encouraging participation of employers in specialized internship and recruiting programs that focus on college students with disabilities.

 Offers a directory of independent living centers by state.

 Emerging Leaders Summer Internship Program

-Emerging Leaders is a highly competitive program that places undergraduate and graduate students with disabilities in fulfilling summer internships and provides them with leadership development opportunities.
+Emerging Leaders is a highly competitive program that places undergraduate and graduate students with disabilities in fulfilling internships and provides them with leadership development opportunities.
 Emerging Leaders partners with businesses to help them find outstanding new talent while also considering diversity and inclusion in their hiring practices.

 Google Lime Connect Fellowship Program

 Fellows participate in an all-expense paid Leadership & Development Symposium in NYC, network and connect with our corporate partners for potential internships, receive individual coaching and mentoring for internship success, a $1,000 Fellows award and more.
 This opportunity is open to all sophomores/rising juniors with disabilities at four year universities in the U.S.

 Office of Disability Employment Policy (Department of Labor)

 Offers information on job accommodations for employees and employers.